Not enough deposits: Merchant Cash Advance Declined.

 In addition, make sure your business does not have any more Overdrafts or NSF’s for a few weeks and apply at the start of the next statement month.

 If you know you will not have any more Overdrafts or NSF’s the next few weeks in your business checking account, tell the Merchant Cash Advance company or ACH business loan company.
 If the overdrafts or NSF’s were from a single event instead of spread out throughout the months, this can make a difference.
 It is an isolated incident.
-You can let the lender know they resulted from a one time event.
+Let the lender know they resulted from a one time event.
 Many decisions are automated and made quickly.
 Make a strong case and the lender may reconsider your request.

 If the lender will still not approve it, ask how long you have to wait before your can be reconsidered.
 Ask what needs to be corrected to avoid being declined again.